 Glossary: Here’s an explanation of each term used in this article.

 - Freestyle – Another term used for Front Crawl

 - Pace – This means to swim at a comfortable pace at which you can swim endurance.

 - Sprint – Swimming as fast as you can for short bursts of time.

 - Choice – Your choice of stroke.

-- “On-the-Minute” – Completing a set number of laps or meters within a specified time period, such as a minute.
-Pace clocks at competitive training venues make it easy to note your times, and can be easily substituted with a regular clock as long as you can see the second hand.
-You can also use a stop-watch or waterproof wearable fitness tracker (like a FitBit).
+- “On-the-Minute” – Completing a set number of laps or meters within a specified time period such as a minute.
+You can use a pace clock or regular clock where you can see the second hand.
+A stop-watch or waterproof wearable fitness tracker (i.e. FitBit) are options too.

 Tip: Check out our 7 Awesome Gift Ideas for Swimmers for some great fitness tracker suggestions!